paskalito/btrfs-delete/README.md

 - supports files or Folders
 - lets you provide your path with autocompletion (since it uses the full path)
 - more robust design over all
-- is tested with 2 diffrnet systems where there is snapper in use.
+- is tested with 2 different systems where there is snapper in use.
   - but it should work with any regular full filesystem snapshots/subvolumes
 - Only for use with BTRFS